-Our marketplace initiatives in FY2012 reflect our ongoing efforts to integrate good corporate responsibility practices into our own business operations, and to look for opportunities to lead the debate on issues impacting our profession.
-To that end, we have continued to develop thought leadership publications on a variety of topics that utilize our people’s diversity of experience—including business, science, the arts and engineering—which provide our clients with a depth of perspectives to help them tackle complex organizational issues.
-We have also undertaken an economic impact analysis to help quantify our firm’s impact on the marketplace, as well as provided a detailed summary of how our firm’s sponsorships are creating tangible impacts for our communities.
+Our marketplace initiatives in FY14 reflected our ongoing efforts to integrate good corporate responsibility practices into our own business operations and to look for opportunities to lead the debate on issues impacting our profession.
+To that end, we continued to focus on enhancing risk management practices – not only for our own operations but also for our clients.
+We also continued to develop thought leadership on a variety of topics including trust in business, market transformation and sustainability to support our clients in addressing emerging issues related to responsible business.
+For the third year in a row, we conducted an economic impact analysis to help quantify our firm’s impact on the marketplace as well as provided a detailed summary of how our firm’s sponsorships are creating tangible impacts for our communities.

-A key component of our overall CR strategy is supporting strong ethical and transparent business practices across the entire enterprise and all that we do.
-One of the ways we do this is by developing our people’s responsible leadership skills, but we have numerous other initiatives.
+A key component of our overall Corporate Responsibility Strategy is to integrate strong ethical and transparent business practices within our entire enterprise and all the work that we do.
+In addition to developing and fostering our people’s responsible leadership skills, we have numerous other initiatives that help us act ethically, responsibly and more transparently.
 These include:

 We also have an ethics and business conduct leader who provides oversight to our reporting processes.
-Each year, all of our people are required to participate in interactive independence training sessions as well as complete an annual confirmation with respect to their personal responsibilities as they relate to independence and firm compliance.
-In FY2012, we achieved a 100% completion of compliance confirmation (FY2011: 99.8%).
+Each year, all of our people are required to participate in interactive independence training sessions.
+They must also complete an annual confirmation with respect to their personal responsibilities as they relate to independence and firm compliance.
+In FY14, similar to FY13, we achieved a 100% compliance with respect to this obligation.

 Our role in creating a sustainable society

-As a way to help lead conversations related to our corporate responsibility initiatives and the ways we’ve integrated this into our business operations, we launched the following initiatives in FY2012:
+As a way to help lead conversations related to sustainability and corporate responsibility, and the ways we’ve integrated leading practices into our own business operations, we launched the following conversations in FY14: